openwall/john/src/ztex/fpga-sha512crypt/README.md

 - sha512crypt for ZTEX 1.15y board allows candidate passwords up to 64 bytes, equipped with on-board mask generator and comparator.
 The board computes 640 keys in parallel.
+- It's also able to compute Drupal7 CMS hashes.

 ## Computing units